kranthi-utd/intro-to-ds/README.md

-This is an overview of Data Science
+This is an introductory overview of Data Science using a simple prediction task.